pratham-jaiswal/xpenzie-expense-tracker/README.md

 - **Add Expenses:** Easily input your expenses.
 - **Add Income Transactions:** Record your income effortlessly.
-- **Category Selection:** Choose from 13 categories for expenses and 10 for income transactions.
+- **Category Selection:** Choose from 20 categories each for expenses and income.
-- **Flexible Date Selection:** Add transactions dated from 2023 to the current date.
+- **Flexible Date Selection:** Add completed transactions dated from 2023 to the current date, and set pending transactions with due dates extending to the future
+- **Pending Transactions:** Set transactions to pay or receive with due dates, and mark them as complete once done.
+Completed transactions will move to the main list with the current date.
 - **Multi-Currency Support:** Select from 162 different currencies.
 - **Multi-Language Support:** Access the application in 7 different languages.
 - **Custom Themes:** Personalize your experience with a choice of 5 different themes to suit your preference.